Empowering progress towards a happy,

 Helping our students succeed.

-We partner with multiple school districts in DFW to provide crisis assessments, outpatient therapy, group therapy, and PHP/IOP during school hours.
+We partner with multiple school districts in DFW to provide mental health assessments and multiple levels of therapy services during and after school hours.
 This innovative approach eliminates barriers faced by families seeking treatment and allows students to remain in a familiar environment while receiving care.

 Participation is initiated by school counselors who refer students to receive care on campus instead of attending classes.